Wildlife of Zanzibar: Wildlife reserves

 Zanzibar Land Animals and the Park (ZALA) is a small reserve located about 5 km from the Jozani National Park.
 It is where many animals could be seen in captivity.
-The park was developed by Mohammad, the Park's Ranger with the objective of educating local children about preserving endangered species and the need for their preservation.
-The animal species are big pythons. chameleons, geckos, tortoises, crabs, dik-dik (mini gazelle-like animals), striped lizards, monitor lizards and hyrax (looks like a rabbit without ears and is one of the closest living relatives of the elephant).
+The park was developed by the park's ranger with the objective of educating local children about preserving endangered species and the need for their preservation.
+The animal species are big pythons, chameleons, geckos, tortoises, crabs, dik-dik (mini gazelle-like animals), striped lizards, monitor lizards and hyrax (looks like a rabbit without ears and is one of the closest living relatives of the elephant).
 The reserve is set amidst rich vegetation of trees such as orange, lime, grapefruit, nutmeg, banana, ginger, chillies, black pepper and cinnamon.

 Marine parks

 Zanzibar has many marine parks, which are protected for their biodiversity.
 These are Chumbe Marine Park, Mnemba Marine Park, Misali Marine Park, Menai Marine Park, Tumbatu Island, Chapwani Island, and Changuu Island.